 Diabetes is a disease that will not go away—but it can be managed by taking the proper and necessary steps to control it.
 For more information, please call 712-423-9268.

-The program also offers a diabetic support group that offers patient support in a group setting.
-The support group allows patients to learn more about diabetes and get support in the adjustment back into every day activities.
+The program also offers a diabetic support group that provides patient support in a group setting.
+The support group allows patients to learn more about diabetes and get support in the adjustment back into everyday activities.
 This group meets the first Thursday of every month, except for June and July.
-Call 712-423-9268 to be placed on the mailing list.
+To be placed on the mailing list, call 712-423-9268.